 Register symbols and aliases can be entered as all uppercase or all lowercase characters.
-For example, R1 could also be entered as r1, SP, or sp.

 Control register symbols can be entered in all upper-case or all lower-case characters.
+For example, IER can also be entered as ier.

-See the "Register Conventions" section of the MSP430 Optimizing C/C++ Compiler User's Guide for details about the registers and their uses.
+See the "Register Conventions" section of the TMS320C28x Optimizing C/C++ Compiler User's Guide for details about the registers and their uses.